adriens/katacoda-scenarios/psql-trick/purge-partitions/step8.md

 - You can do whatever you want with the detached/archived partition without impacting (eg. locking) your live table

-Finally then drop it :
+Finally then drop december, 2020 :

 ```
 drop table arch_logs_2020_12;